 When roaches come into contact with the dust, it gets stuck to their bodies, and they will ingest it when cleaning themselves.

-Another method is to mix boric acid with scrambled eggs and sugar in to a paste consistency, then use as a bait by placing small amounts in areas where roaches are commonly found..
+Another method is to mix boric acid with scrambled eggs and sugar into a paste consistency, then use it as bait by placing small amounts in areas where roaches are commonly found.

 Spread Deltamethrin Dust (Delta Dust) to Get Rid of Roaches